St Mary's Parish Church, Haddington

 Opening Arrangements

-Access for partially abled Induction loop for the deaf Welcomers and guides on duty by arrangement. (daily and also available with booked tours) Disabled WC refreshments (available with booked tours – see website for details)
+Access for partially abled Induction loop for the deaf Welcomers and guides on duty by arrangement.
+Disabled WC refreshments (available with booked tours – see website for details)

 Image Gallery